In-Memory-Ceremony-hug

 How long is the induction ceremony?

 The In Memory Induction Ceremony length depends on how many veterans are being honored each year.
-In 2023 we honored 566 veterans and the ceremony lasted about three hours.
+In 2025 we honored 774 veterans and the ceremony lasted more than three hours.

 Will there be seating at the induction ceremony?